neo-one-suite/neo-one/packages/neo-one-website/docs/2-advanced-guides/0-native-assets.md

 ---
 Native assets like NEO and GAS require special handling in smart contracts.
 This guide will show you how.

-NEO employs the [UTXO](https://en.wikipedia.org/wiki/Unspent_transaction_output) (unspent transaction output) system for native assets.
+NEO employs the [Unspent Transaction Output](https://en.wikipedia.org/wiki/Unspent_transaction_output) (UTXO) system for native assets.
 Unfortunately, the UTXO system does not play well with smart contracts.
 Fortunately, NEO•ONE smart contracts abstract away most of the difficulty in handling native assets using the `@receive`, `@send`, `@sendUnsafe` and `@claim` [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html).

 One commonality between every native asset method is that they must return a `boolean` indicating whether or not the transaction should proceed.